Submissions and Evaluation

 Submissions

 Phase 1: Upload output file for model targeting all 6 countries!
 Submission link can be accessed after you log in.
 The task is described in the Overview section.
 The submission file is required to follow the following guidelines: For each image in the test dataset, your algorithm needs to predict a list of labels, and the corresponding bounding boxes.
+The sample submission file may be accessed here.
 The output is expected to contain the following two columns:

 2. PredictionString: the prediction string should be space-delimited of 5 integers.
 For example, 2 240 170 260 240 means it's label 2, with a bounding box of coordinates (x_min, y_min, x_max, y_max).
 We accept up to 5 predictions.
 For example, if you submit 3 42 24 170 186 1 292 28 430 198 4 168 24 292 190 5 299 238 443 374 2 160 195 294 357 6 1 224 135 356 which contains 6 bounding boxes, we will only take the first 5 into consideration.

-Phase 2: Tentative format ( Details to be finlaized in due course): Following files need to be submitted:
+Phase 2: Format (may be updated): Following files need to be submitted:

 1. Saved model file (.pt or any other format),